redphx/better-xcloud/README.md

   > Increase/decrease the quality of the stream to your liking.
 Only works in Chrome/Edge/Kiwi...
   > Comparison video with the setting ON & OFF: https://youtu.be/-9PuBJJSgR4
 - **Disable bandwidth checking**
   > xCloud won't warn about slow connection speed.
+- **Enable volume control feature**
+  > Allow increasing stream's volume up to 600%
+  > ⚠️ Disable this setting if you experience slowdown, choppy/muted stream
 - **Enable microphone on game launch**
   > Automatically enable the mic when starting to play a game.
 - **Hide mouse cursor on idle**